 With 23 years legal experience in Texas, attorney William Harrison represents criminal law clients in Conroe, The Woodlands, and Montgomery County.
 Our office is located right next to the Montgomery County Courthouse.
 We are available via phone or email 24 hours a day.

-Contact the Law Office of William E. Harrison for a free initial consultation with a strong Conroe criminal defense attorney.
+Contact The Law Offices of Harrison & Dietrich for a free initial consultation with a strong Conroe criminal defense attorney.

 DUI and DWI Cases

 First and foremost: being charged with drunk driving does not make you guilty.
 There are many complex laws surrounding these charges.
 Factors you may not be aware of that impact the legitimacy of a DUI or DWI case include:

 - Actions of the officer who arrested you